 It should be noted separately that most of the analyzed sites have a mode for people with disabilities.
 That’s very thoughtful.

-Hopefully, these tips will help you to cope with the mockup adaptation for RTL easily.
-Besides, seeing your mockup in a mirror-like way is a good training for your brain :)
+Hopefully, these tips will help you to cope with the right-to-left app localization easily.
+Besides, seeing your mockup during the website or mobile app localization in a mirror-like way is good training for your brain :)

-But still, our main advice - if you have some doubts, ask the native user.
+But still, our main advice - if you have some doubts, ask the native user and use professional design services.